ankit7540/H2-PolarizabilityDerivatives/README.md

 Clone this repository or download as a zip file.
 According to the program of choice, refer to the `README.md` for the repository and the `README.md`in the Python-module folder.

-**Comments on numerical accuracy**
----
-The definite integral calculation is usually accurate to ~1e-6 or better.
-However, the net numerical uncertainity in the computed matrix element is  +/- 1e-4 which includes the uncertainities introduced by the accuracy of the wavefunctions, polarizability, spline interpolation procedures and physical constants.

-**Comments on the sign of the matrix element**
----
-Some matrix elements computed may have -ve sign which arises due to the phase of the wavefunction.
-In most applications, the square of the matrix elements are needed and thus the sign maybe of no real consequence.

 Computational details
 ---
 1. Parameter (mean polarizability or anisotropy) is interpolated to the asked wavelength.
 This is followed by fitting it over inter-nuclear distance using a polynomial function.
 Fit coefficients are reported in the output.
-2. The expectation value (r<sub>e</sub>) of the inter-nuclear distance is computed for specific ro-vibrational state of H<sub>2</sub>, HD and D<sub>2</sub> , in the electronic ground state.
+2. The expectation value (r<sub>e</sub>) of the inter-nuclear distance is computed for specific rovibrational state of H<sub>2</sub>, HD and D<sub>2</sub> , in the electronic ground state.
-3. Using the coefs of polynomial function the derivatives of the parameter are computed at r<sub>e</sub>.
-Set of derivatives up to 7th order are reported in the output.
+3. Using the coefficients of polynomial function the derivatives of the parameter are computed at r<sub>e</sub>.
+Set of derivatives up to 7<sup>th</sup>  order are reported in the output.
 4. Taylor series expansions are generated using the derivatives centered at r<sub>e</sub>.
 Subsequently, the matrix elements of the Taylor series expansions of the parameter are computed along with that of the original parameter.
-The set of these matrix elements are also reported in the output.
+The set of these matrix elements are reported in the output.

 - The matrix elements are computed as the following integral over the inter-nuclear distance.
 ![integral image][img0]